Lucas Hedges

 Scene from Lady Bird

-In the collaborative US-UK film of 2017, "Three Billboards Outside Ebbing, Missouri," which won numerous awards, Lucas joined a stellar cast including Sam Rockwell, Woody Harrelson, Peter Dinklage, and Frances McDormand.
+In 2017's US-UK co-production, "Three Billboards Outside Ebbing, Missouri," which won numerous awards, Lucas joined a stellar cast including Sam Rockwell, Woody Harrelson, Peter Dinklage, and Frances McDormand.

 Scene from Three Billboards Outside Ebbing, Missouri